Tassnim Sheikh

-Tassnim Sheikh, also known as Tanisha Nerurkar, is an actress, primarily known for her work on television.
-Currently she stars in Anupamaa as Rakhi Dave.
+Tassnim Sheikh, also known as Tanisha Nerurkar, is an Indian actress, best known for her comic antagonistic roles as Mohini Harsh Virani in Ekta Kapoor's Kyunki Saas Bhi Kabhi Bahu Thi and as Rakhi Dave in Director's Kut Productions' Anupamaa.

 Personal life

 Tasneem Sheik was born to a Muslim family in Jammu and Kashmir on 4 August 1980.
-She moved to Mumbai with her family at an early age.
-After taking training in Mumbai, she began her career as a support entertainer and television presenter with sequential Gharana.
-In 2006.
-Sheikh began her career with the TV show, Saturday Suspense in 1997.
 She married Sameer Nerurkar, a merchant Navy officer in 2006.
 They have a daughter named Tia, who inspired her to return to the industry after 6 years.
-After the marriage she change her name to Tanisha Nerurkar.